dudushy/open-with-VSCode/README.md

         ```

     - Now replace `path` with the text you got from target propertie.
-        > Mine version looks like this:
+        > My version looks like this:
         > ```reg
         >Windows Registry Editor Version 5.00
         >